Why don’t we teach our kids how to manage their money when they are in high school?

 Save for the Future

-Saving money for the future HAS to be a major part of your financial plan.
+In teaching my kids about money, if I could get across that saving money for the future HAS to be a major part of a financial plan, I would consider that the biggest win.
 There are two main areas that you need to save for the future.

 Known Upcoming Expenses